French Lifestyle Blogger Rebecca Burger Dies From Exploding Whipped Cream Dispenser

 Voici un exemple de siphon à chantilly qui a explosé et percuté le thorax de Rebecca, entraînant son décès.
 Précision : le siphon qui a engendré sa mort quant à lui été mis sous scellé.
 N'utilisez pas ce genre d'ustensile chez vous !
 Plusieurs dizaines de milliers d'appareils défectueux sont encore en circulation.

 It also proves that canisters are dangerous to use.
 There reportedly have been dozens of accidents, but this was the first reported death.
-The manufacturer of the kitchen product, Ard’time, told the Daily News that the product has not been for sale since the “first incident implicating a siphon” back in February 2013.
+The manufacturer of the kitchen product, Ard’time, told the New York Daily News that the product has not been for sale since the “first incident implicating a siphon” back in February of 2013.
 There hasn’t been a reported recall for this particular canister.
-The product was only taken off the market and the remaining canisters were destroyed.
+The product was only taken off the market, and the remaining canisters were destroyed.

 The company claims in a statement that efforts have been made to warn consumers about the dangers of these products.
 The company does not take full responsibility for the tragic accidents.
 Ard’time said that similar products from other brands have also caused accidents over the years.